Accreditation, that age-old question

 If I am enrolled in a TN school that is designated as a Category II (accredited) and a Category IV (non-accredited) as a homeschooler, can I receive an accredited transcript and diploma if I am registered in the Category IV school?
 See the list of Non-Public Schools in TN here.

-Homeschooled students MAY enroll in the Category II school (if allowed) but would then be a Category II student and be required to meet the Category II guidelines for accreditation including use of approved curricula and would therefore, not be considered a Category IV student.
+Homeschooled students MAY enroll in the Category II school (if allowed) but would then be a Category II student and be required to meet the Category II guidelines for accreditation, including the use of approved curricula, and would, therefore, not be considered a Category IV student.
 Students can be enrolled in a Category IV school program and take classes with a Category II school (if allowed).
-The courses taken would be considered accredited courses but this does not make the Category IV student’s transcript or diploma accredited.
+The courses taken would be considered accredited courses, but this does not make the Category IV student’s transcript or diploma accredited.

 If you have more questions or need more clarity, you can contact Dan Beasley at HSLDA or Linda Hayes, TN Non-public Schools.

 If you are in a situation that needs an accredited program, please visit our accredited online sister school, ArchwayOnline